edgelesssys/docs.edgeless.systems/marblerun/content/getting-started/quickstart.md

 marblerun check
 ```

-This command will wait until all components of Marblerun are ready to be used or return an error after a timeout period is reached.
+This command will wait until all components of MarbleRun are ready to be used or return an error after a timeout period is reached.

 ## Step 3: Initialize and verify the Coordinator